Explore

 Myerscough is known for her location-specific approach, using typical phrases, words, and visual poems to create a sense of local community, shared identity, and ownership over public space.
 During workshops, local residents shared their views on Amsterdam-Noord with her.
 Myerscough translated this input into words and patterns that occupy a prominent place in the installation.

-For even more local embedding, the artist is collaborating with spoken-word artist and performer Mahat Arab for “(Leave) Space for Space”.
+For even more local embedding, the artist is collaborated with spoken-word artist and performer Mahat Arab for “(Leave) Space for Space”.
 Based on the stories that participants shared during the workshops, he wrote a poem about “belonging”.
 Read the poem here, or listen to it in a spoken-word lecture by Mahat Arab below.

 About the artist